withbelay/ex_visiflow/README.md

 Workflow components must all operate against a shared workflow state object.
 But Visiflow itself must maintain state to know what to execute next.

-We use Ecto, and TypedEctoSchema's wrapper to define the fields required for ExVisiflow, and it is expected that you will embed that struct into your schema as well.
+We use Ecto, and TypedEctoSchema's wrapper to define the fields required for WorkflowEx, and it is expected that you will embed that struct into your schema as well.

 ```
 defmodule Company.Workflow.State do
   use TypedEctoSchema
   typed_embedded_schema do
-    embed_one :__visi__, ExVisiflow.Fields
+    embed_one :__visi__, WorkflowEx.Fields
     # Add fields used by the workflow steps
   end
 end